 - Most recent immigration status documents (e.g. I-20 or DS-2019)

-All relevant tax documentation from employers**, stipend providers, or other relevant entities who distributed taxable money (e.g. W-2, 1042-S and/or 1099), if you received taxable income.
+All relevant tax documentation from employers, stipend providers, or other relevant entities who distributed taxable money (e.g. W-2, 1042-S and/or 1099).

-- WARNING: If you received any taxable income, you MUST wait to receive ALL of these documents before completing your tax return.
+- If you received reportable income, you must wait to receive all relevant documents before completing your tax return.
 You will not able to alter or edit your tax documents after you submit them to the IRS.

 How do I get the necessary forms?

-If you received payment from the University of Chicago, you can check the Payroll website to see when you can expect your UChicago tax forms**.
-If you have outside payments, check with your employer or organization that provided the scholarship for information about when and how you will receive the forms.
+If you received payment from the University of Chicago, visit: https://bursar.uchicago.edu/tax-information-for-uchicago-students-2/ for information about various tax forms.
+Otherwise, check with your employer or the organization that provided the scholarship for information about when and how you will receive relevant tax forms.
 Your employer/award granter might mail you paper copies of these forms, so it is important to keep former employers aware of any addresses changes.
 NOTE: OIA does not have access to or copies of or access to your tax forms.

-If you are a 'resident for tax purposes', review the filing information on the link below:
+If you are a 'resident for tax purposes', see: Tax Filing: Residents for Tax Purposes

 If you are a 'non-resident for tax purposes', review the filing information on the link below:

-- If you received income in 2016, you can use Sprintax Tax Filing Software for Non-Residents.
+- If you received income in the previous year, you can use Sprintax Tax Filing Software for Non-Residents.
 To support our international population, OIA pays for software licenses that allow most UChicago non-residents in F-1 and J-1 status to file federal taxes through third-party vendor (Sprintax) for free or a reduced cost.

 - Determine Residency for Tax Purposes